aerokube/windows-images/README.md

 ![Step 16](png/install16.png)
 Connect to network:
 ![Step 17](png/install17.png)

-To be able to access webdriver server you have to disable windows firewall or setup firewall rule to open 4444 port:
+2.3.15) Disable **Windows Firewall** or add firewall rule to allow access to port **4444**.
+This is needed to access webdriver binary port with Selenium test.
 ![Firewall](png/firewall.png)

+2.3.16) Configure Windows as you wish: install updates, change screen resolution, apply registry modifications and so on.

+### 3. Adding WebDriver Binaries
+These binaries will handle Selenium test requests and launch respective browser.

-Now configure your system as you wish, install updates etc. Download IE driver from [Selenium site](https://www.seleniumhq.org/download/) and put it to ```C:\Windows\System32``` directory.
+* For **Internet Explorer** - download an archive with driver binary from [Selenium official website](https://www.seleniumhq.org/download/), unpack it and put the binary to ```C:\Windows\System32``` directory.

-To setup Edge driver open command prompt as administrator and type:
+* For **Microsoft Edge** web driver binary can be installed with the following command:
 ```
-DISM.exe /Online /Add-Capability /CapabilityName:Microsoft.WebDriver~~~~0.0.1.0
+> DISM.exe /Online /Add-Capability /CapabilityName:Microsoft.WebDriver~~~~0.0.1.0
 ```
 ![EdgDriver01](png/edgedriver01.png)

+### 4. Creating Quick Boot Memory Snapshot
+This snapshot contains memory state and is needed to quickly restore virtual machine instead of doing full boot which is slow.
+To create it:

-Shutdown VM.
+4.1) Shutdown virtual machine.

-# Quick boot
-Now we are ready to create VM state and use it to quick driver start.

-Create overlay image that will contain VM state:
+4.2) Create overlay image that will contain VM state:
 ```
 $ qemu-img create -b hdd.img -f qcow2 snapshot.img
 ```

-Run VM using snapshot.img as filesystem:
+4.3) Run VM using snapshot.img as filesystem:
 ```
 $ sudo qemu-system-x86_64 -enable-kvm \
         -machine q35 -smp sockets=1,cores=1,threads=2 -m 2048 \